mibarge/test/index.md

  :city_sunrise:

-See the Cheatsheet for more http://www.webpagefx.com/tools/emoji-cheat-sheet/
+See the [Emoji Cheatsheet](http://www.webpagefx.com/tools/emoji-cheat-sheet/) for more.

 ## Sounds